crunchysteve/arduino-midi-clock-soft-serial/README.md

 ### Forker's Note
 *A fork that has been modified to use SoftwareSerial.h, allowing it to run on Arduino Uno or Nano.
 MIDI In/Out are on pins 6 and 7, respectively.
-This modification is not yet hardware tested but does compile.*
+This modification is not yet hardware tested but does compile.
+Will update when I get home next week.*

 ### Original Readme
 As seen on LittleBits: